On L2 modulus of continuity of Brownian local times and Riesz potentials: Introduction

-which is involved in the definition of some non-folding polymers.
+which is involved in the definition of some nonfolding polymers.
 However, one might wish to consider a slightly weaker repelling self-interaction of the polymer by introducing the following family of Hamiltonians indexed by $\gamma\in(0,1)$: